CoderYoyoS/NDS_Asssignment1_B00029598_B00082716_B00079288_Report/01_sections/04_system_design/04_subsec_ClassStructure.md

  ![Server Class Diagram. \label{Server}](04_assets/04_system_design/ClassDiagrams/ServerClass-Diagram.jpg)

 ### Client
 Secondly, the ```Client``` also extends the java ```JFrame``` class to provide a graphical interface.
 The ```ActionListener``` interface is implemented to allow client interaction.
 Attributes such as a port number, socket, and address are declared initially in the program.
 Multiple methods implementations are used to provide graphical look-and-feel within the program.
-The class also runs a separate class called ```IncomingReader``` which runsa thread to listen and handle any messages  being redistributed from the server sent to the client.
+The class also runs a separate class called ```IncomingReader``` which runs a thread to listen and handle any messages  being redistributed from the server sent to the client.

  ![Client Class Diagram. \label{Client}](04_assets/04_system_design/ClassDiagrams/ClientClass-Diagram.jpg)